bxparks/AceTime/examples/AutoBenchmark/README.md

   binary search, instead of doing a binary search on the zoneName directly.
 Even with the extra level of indirection, the `createForZoneName()` is between 1.5-2X faster than the previous version.
+* In v1.6, BasicZoneManager and ExtendedZoneManager can take an optional LinkRegistry which will be searched if a zoneId is not found.
+The `BasicZoneManager::createForZoneId(link)` benchmark shows that if the zoneId is not found, the total search time is roughly double, because the LinkRegistry must be search as a fallback.
+On some compilers, the `BasicZoneManager::createForZoneName(binary)` becames slightly slower (~10%?) because the algorithm was moved into the `ace_common::binarySearchByKey()` template function, and the compiler is not able to optimize the resulting function as well as the hand-rolled version.
+The slightly decrease in speed seemed acceptable cost to reduce duplicate code maintenance.

 ## Arduino Nano